K7MDL2/KEITHSDR/SDR_RA8875/README.md

     1. Fixed CW filter lockup issue.
     2. Press lower left corner hot spot for a suprise feature experiment.
+    3. Added Mute button, works when speaker is ENABLED.
+If Speaker is OFF, then MUTE is always ON.

 ## 3/9/2021 to 3/10/2021